Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 ### FT.com

-Check your email to see if you’ve already been registered for the free subscription to the [ft.com](https://www.ft.com/).
-If not, sign-up for an account on ft.com then ask `corporate.support@ft.com` to upgrade it to a free subscription.
+Check your email to see if you’ve registered for the free subscription to [ft.com](https://www.ft.com/).
+If not, sign-up for an account on ft.com and ask `corporate.support@ft.com` to upgrade it.

 ## Development tools

 ### Environment setup

-Before you start installing anything, it is a good idea to do this (with admin privileges) to ensure that <abbr title="Node Package Manager">npm</abbr> is given permissions to install globally on your machine.
+Before anything gets installed on your machine.
+It is a good idea to ensure that <abbr title="Node Package Manager">npm</abbr> has permissions to install globally.

 ```
 chown -R $USER /usr/local
 ```

 Almost all Origami applications rely on the following tools to be installed globally on development machines.
-Please ensure both of these are installed successfully onto your development environment first.
+Please ensure that you install the software in your development environment first.

 #### Install the following:

-- [Node.js](https://nodejs.org/) - The components are widely supported in Node v4, not with Node v5.
+- [Node.js](https://nodejs.org/) - The components are supported in Node v4 or Node v5.
   - We recommend installing a [Node Version Manager](https://github.com/creationix/nvm) to manage different local node versions.
 - [Git](https://git-scm.com/)
 - [Heroku Toolbelt](https://toolbelt.heroku.com/)